Charles Haight: Early life

 Haight was born in Colts Neck Township, New Jersey, on January 4, 1838, to Thomas Haight, later a Democratic nominee for governor of New Jersey in 1847.
 He attended private schools in Freehold, New Jersey, and graduated from Princeton College in 1857.
 He studied law, was admitted to the bar in 1861 and commenced practice in Freehold.

 Career

 Haight was a member of the New Jersey General Assembly from 1860 to 1862 and served as speaker in 1861 and 1862.
 He was commissioned a brigadier general of militia on May 27, 1861, and during the American Civil War was in command of Camp Vredenburgh from August 22, 1862, until the close of the war.

-Haight was elected as a Democrat to the Fortieth and Forty-first Congresses, serving in office from March 4, 1867 – March 3, 1871, but was not a candidate for renomination in 1870 to the Forty-second Congress.
+Haight was elected as a Democrat to the Fortieth and Forty-first Congresses, serving in office from March 4, 1867, to March 3, 1871, but was not a candidate for renomination in 1870 to the Forty-second Congress.

 After leaving Congress, he resumed the practice of law.
 He was a delegate to the 1872 Democratic National Convention, and served as chairman of the State delegation.
 He was appointed prosecutor of the pleas.
 He was appointed prosecuting attorney of Monmouth County in 1873 and served until his death.